madsbuch/applicationCourse/1.introduction/README.md

 2. Solving exercise 1 from e1.html (obtaining knowledge on jargon)
 3. Write down screens, and a flow between them
 4. Explicitly state functionality of app
+5. read the objectives list, and write 2 lines expressing what they are

 ###Stone on the stairs
 * Problems with obtaining local copy of material and programming.